CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: System Architecture

-The dominance of lexical (49\%) and story grammar (40\%) signals suggests that narrative similarity in the training data operates primarily at surface and structural levels.
-The ensemble achieves 99.5\% accuracy on a held-out validation split of the training data.
+The optimized weights are shown in Figure~\ref{fig:ensemble}.
+Lexical (49\%) and story-grammar (40\%) signals dominate, suggesting the synthetic training data discriminates on surface wording and phase structure rather than deeper semantics.
+The ensemble achieves 99.5\% accuracy on a held-out synthetic validation split (n=200).